-The techniques developed at the Laboratoire de Physique des Lasers can be used to overcome this type of bottlenecks in atmospheric sciences for example, but they still suffer from certain limitations that allow only a limited number of relatively simple species to be studied over a reduced spectral window.
-The successful candidate will actively participate in the development and operation of a new generation spectrometer for precise mid-infrared vibrational spectroscopy based on QCLs calibrated on some of the world's best atomic clocks.
-She/he will be responsible for improving the device in terms of spectral resolution, tunability, spectral coverage, detection sensitivity and flexibility.
+The techniques developed at the Laboratoire de Physique des Lasers can be used to overcome this type of bottlenecks (we have for example recently improved by 3 orders of magnitude the accuracy on some methanol rovibrational line centres compared to previous measurements reported in the literature), but they still suffer from certain limitations that allow only a limited number of relatively simple species to be studied over a reduced spectral window.
+The successful candidate will actively participate in the development and operation of a new generation spectrometer for precise mid-infrared vibrational spectroscopy that will combine QCLs calibrated on some of the world's best atomic clocks and an enhancement Fabry-Perot cavity that increases both our spectroscopic resolution and the effective interaction length of the light and the molecular absorbers in order to reach higher sensitivities.
 The proposed technology is at the forefront of time-frequency metrology and bring increasingly complex polyatomic molecular systems within reach of precision measurement experiments and frequency metrology.
-It will be used for spectroscopy at unprecedented levels of accuracy of species of various interests, from fundamental physics to astrophysics, Earth sciences and climate change research.
-Finally, this work also has strong applicative and industrial perspectives, for example in medical diagnosis, detection of pollutants, hazardous materials or quantum technologies.